casmls/casmls.github.io/_posts/2017-02-01-GumbelSoftmax.md

 ### Why things can go wrong in discrete cases

 The reason why we cannot apply the re-parameterization trick to discrete variables is simple: by elementary real analysis facts, it is mathematically imposible for a non-degenerate function that maps a continuous set onto a discrete set to be differentiable (not even continuous!).
 That is, for the functional relation $$ z=g(\phi,\epsilon),$$ it does not make any sense to conceive $$\frac{\partial z}{\partial \phi}$$ in the discrete case, regardless of the value of $$\epsilon$$.
-Alternatively, in deep learning jargon: "we cannot backpropagate the gradients through discrete nodes in the computational graph."
+Alternatively, in deep learning jargon: "we cannot backpropagate the gradients through discrete nodes in the computational graph”.

 As stated above, in both cases (variational inference and adversarial generative modeling) we still will be able to construct alternative estimates of the gradients.
 However, they may not (and do not!) enjoy the low-variance property of the re-parameterization-based ones.